blk-thorn/blk-thorn/README.md

 I'm a motivated developer passionate about creating modern, responsive web applications.
 I enjoy working with JavaScript and React, exploring new tools and crafting interfaces that feel intuitive and pleasant to use.

-Currently seeking a software development internship (Front-end / JavaScript track) where I can contribute to real projects, collaborate with a team, and continue growing as a professional.
+Currently seeking internship or job opportunities in software development (Front-end / JavaScript track), where I can contribute to exciting projects and continue developing professionally.

 **My journey:**
 - 🎓 Completed intensive JavaScript/Front-end and React.js courses at RS School